On Single-Antenna Rayleigh Block-Fading Channels at Finite Blocklength: Main Result

 In Fig.~\ref{fig:R4_T20_L25}, we plot the probability of error as a function of the SNR $\rho$ for $R=4$, $\T=20$, and $\L=25$.
-Specifically, we show the high-SNR normal approximation \eqref{eq:asymp}, with $\underline{\I}(\rho)$ evaluated using \eqref{eq:sec:first_first_moment_closed}, the coherent normal approximation \eqref{eq:NA_coh}, the DT bound (see \eqref{DT_bound_eq} below) evaluated for an USTM input distribution, and the weakened version of the MC bound \eqref{eq:MC_numerical}.
-For comparison, we further show the performance of an accumulate-repeat-jagged-accumulate (ARJA) low density parity check (LDPC) (3000,2000)-code combined with a 64-APSK modulation, pilot-assisted transmission (2 pilot symbols per coherence block), and maximum likelihood channel estimation followed by mismatched nearest-neighbor decoding at the receiver \cite[Figure 3(b)]{64APSK} (see \cite{Coskun_2019}).
-Observe that the high-SNR normal approximation is accurate for the whole range of SNRs evaluated.
-Further observe that the gap between the presented real code and the rest of curves is substantial.
-This suggests that more sophisticated joint channel-estimation decoding procedures together with shaping techniques need to be adopted to close the gap (see \emph{e.g.}, \cite{Coskun_2019}).
+Specifically, we show the high-SNR normal approximation \eqref{eq:asymp} with $\underline{\I}(\T,\rho)$ evaluated using \eqref{eq:sec:first_first_moment_closed}, the normal approximation \eqref{eq:NA_coh} of the coherent channel, the DT bound evaluated for an USTM input distribution, and the weakened version of the MC bound \eqref{eq:MC_numerical}.
+For comparison, we further show the performance of an accumulate-repeat-jagged-accumulate (ARJA) low density parity check (LDPC) (3000,2000)-code combined with a \mbox{64-APSK} modulation, pilot-assisted transmission (2 pilot symbols per coherence block), and maximum likelihood channel estimation followed by mismatched nearest-neighbor decoding at the receiver (for details see \cite[Sec.
+4]{Mustafa2019}).
+Observe that the high-SNR normal approximation is accurate for the whole range of SNR values evaluated.
+Further observe that the gap between the presented coding scheme and the rest of curves is substantial.
+This suggests that more sophisticated joint channel-estimation decoding procedures together with shaping techniques need to be adopted to close the gap; see also \cite{Coskun_2019}.